micro-zero/CROSPv0/sim/README.md

 parameters and pre-define some simulation behavior.
 Firstly the parameters of SystemVerilog modules are defined in makefile which can be changed directly or overwritten in command line.
-Particularly, variable `BYPHTIF` is used to bypass cache for access of `tohost` and `fromhost`.
-It is designed to adapt in two different scenarios.
-If only console protocols in HTIF are used, it is better to bypass cache directly and convert to UART requests.
-But in more complicated functions like system call in HTIF, some other addresses in memory may change, and these addresses are arbitrary and hard to bypass in all programs.
-This will lead to coherence issue, and the current solution is to synchronize cache when HTIF registers are accessed.
-With the synchronization, bypassing these registers are not required.
-Notice that if `BYPHTIF` is set, `tohost` and `fromhost` addresses should be specified before compilation in makefile.

 ## Verification flow